waffle-iron/docs-rackspace/doc/rpc/rpcdocs-interaction.rst

 Potential customers should be able to find relevant documentation.
 Sales should have the information that they need to make appropriate offerings to customers.
 The contents of marketing and sales should accurately portray the product, using the documentation as a reference.
-For example, if the product doesn’t support seamless upgrades, don’t advertise it.
+For example, if the product does not support seamless upgrades, don’t advertise it.